ChrisAntaki/dom-pool/README.md

 // Once you're done with the DIV, return it to the Pool with "push". divPool.push(div);

-// There's now 1 DIV ready to deploy.
+// Next time "pop" is called, your app can efficiently reuse the DIV.

 // To create DIVs ahead of time, use the "allocate" method. divPool.allocate(100);

-// There are now 100 DIVs ready to deploy.
+// There are now 100 DIVs ready to use.
 ```

 ### Custom namespaces